Kassym-Jomart Tokayev: Deputy foreign minister (1992–1994)

 In March 1992, Tokayev was appointed a deputy foreign minister of the Republic of Kazakhstan.
 From there, he briefly took stance against nuclear disarmament in the former Soviet republics of Belarus and Ukraine under pressure by Russia, letting negotiations to be held under the United Nations Security Council, writing it as "a significant success of Kazakh diplomacy, which was taking its first steps in the international arena, opened the way for further negotiations with all influential states at the highest level."

-In 1993, he became first deputy foreign minister and on 13 October 1994, Tokayev was appointed to the post of minister of foreign affairs.
+In 1993, he became the first deputy foreign minister and on 13 October 1994, Tokayev was appointed to the post of Minister of Foreign Affairs.

 In March 1999, Kassym-Jomart Tokayev was appointed Deputy Prime Minister of Kazakhstan.